30 Essential Spring Superfoods for Weight Loss

 Red Leaf Lettuce

-While I don't recommend that you go out and try the watercress soup diet (even if Elizabeth Hurley swears by it), this tiny herb is a powerhouse of vitamins and minerals.
-In fact, it's one of the most nutrient dense foods on the planet and it’s only 2 calories per half cup.
+While we don't recommend that you go out and try the watercress soup diet, this tiny herb is a powerhouse of vitamins and minerals.
+In fact, it's one of the most nutrient-dense foods on the planet and contains only 2 calories per half cup.
 Add it to soups, salads, and smoothies for a belly-fighting boost.

 These delicate spirals are packed with fiber, vitamin C, vitamin A, and omega-3 fatty acids, and they are only around for a few weeks in early spring.
 Clean your ferns by removing the papery outer coating and then soaking them briefly in a bath of cold water with a bit of lemon and salt.
 Drain and then steam them for 4 to 5 minutes.
 Add the steamed fiddleheads to a skillet with a few tablespoons of melted butter and cook on each side for a minute or two.
 They'll turn golden like asparagus.
 Add salt and pepper to taste and enjoy!